pasturm/SIMIONtuneR/README.md

 ### Configuration file

-The parameters for tuning and for communicating between SIMION and R are configured in a configuration file (TOML file format).
+The parameters for tuning and for communicating between SIMION and R are configured in a configuration file.
 For example, open [SIMIONtuneR_config.toml](https://github.com/pasturm/SIMIONtuneR/blob/master/inst/SIMIONtuneR_config.toml) and adjust the parameters according to your needs.
-In particular, the path name of the SIMION workbench file, and the factors and controls sections needs to be adjusted.
+In particular, the name of the SIMION workbench file, and the factors and controls sections needs to be adjusted.
 The names of the controls need to be the same as the parameters of the `runner.jobrun(i, ...)` function in the lua workbench user program.